jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Rosemary**:
-Probably it will look not only different region to region, but probably it will look different in terms  Vulnerable people, seniors, older Canadians will probably believing under different restrictions than other people for some time because they are the ones most susceptible.
+Probably it will look not only different region to region, but probably it will look different in terms  Vulnerable people, seniors, older Canadians will probably be living under different restrictions than other people for some time because they are the ones most susceptible.
 So you can see a ramping down of measures and maybe parks will open to kick around a  But restaurants only open at 50%capacity.
 We are seeing some of that happening in other parts of the world and so that gives US some indications of what that might look like.
 Dr. Tam was not there today   say they remain cautiously optimistic about what they are seeing.
-But again, I think everyone assaying we can't let go now because then everything thatwe've done for past four or five weeks will be lost, potentially.
+But again, I think everyone is saying we can't let go now because then everything thatwe've done for past four or five weeks will be lost, potentially.

 **Reporter**:
 That raises couple of points.
 One about testing and if I could echo Dr. Tam for a minute and  perhaps, what she  something we've heard repeatedly is this question of the curve.
-Yes, perhaps, you've reached the peak but that's only 50% of the cases and you have to be certainwe've heard her say time and time again, be mindful of what happens on the way back down, because that is 50% of  Again, the need for  We would talk about testing, as well, a question Ashley  when speaking to the prime Minister and she pointed to research out of  which suggests forth United States to sort of open things back up, they need to be doing something in the neighborhood of half a million tests or upwards of that.
+Yes, perhaps, you've reached the peak but that's only 50% of the cases and you have to be certainwe've heard her say time and time again, be mindful of what happens on the way back down, because that is 50% of  Again, the need for  We would talk about testing, as well, a question Ashley  when speaking to the prime Minister and she pointed to research out of  which suggests for the United States to sort of open things back up, they need to be doing something in the neighborhood of half a million tests or upwards of that.
-Ashley asked the prime minister whether there was a specific number he had been advised offer Canada in terms of the level of testing needed and he did not certainly come close to engaging in specific numbers, but did  too, is uneven across  Where there are somesomejurisdictions doing well,  words carefully, saying there are other jurisdictions trying to improve their efforts.
+Ashley asked the prime minister whether there was a specific number he had been advised of for Canada in terms of the level of testing needed and he did not certainly come close to engaging in specific numbers, but did  too, is uneven across  Where there are somesomejurisdictions doing well,  words carefully, saying there are other jurisdictions trying to improve their efforts.
 That is one piece of the puzzle.
-You talk about kicking around the soccer ball and that's nice mental image for US  but obviously, there  too, about what the picture looks like.
+You talk about kicking around the soccer ball and that's an ice mental image for US  but obviously, there  too, about what the picture looks like.
 I thought when you were speaking about what's happening --  I should say ofwhat's happening in  the governor talking about the prospect of Ok. perhaps we would reopen restaurants, but menus would be disposable and all of the precautions taken.
 You can imagine that just one false move would cause everybody to snap back, as well.
 So it's really a very  but one that think people are hungry for answers to, as well.